amitaiassaf/B-cell-Immunodominance-Hierarchies/README.md

 ![](/Images/NP_1.jpg)

-We computed the on rate of the first antibody arm and the second antibody.
+We computed the on-rate of the first antibody arm and the second arm of the antibody, which gives us the geometry-dependent component contributing to epitope-specific affinity.
+Those rates are input to a germinal center simulation that predicts the number of B cells created against different residue on the surfance of HA